 Describing me in DnD's terms

-Back in 2009 I ran into an internet questionaire whose aim is to characterise the subject in the terms used for describing characters in the game Dungeons and Dragons (a.k.a.
+Back in 2009 I ran into an internet questionnaire (requires scripting) whose aim is to characterize the subject in the terms used for describing characters in the game Dungeons and Dragons (a.k.a.
 DnD).
 At the time, I wrote about the results I obtained; subsequently, I've revisited the subject (because it amuses me).
 As the original recedes further into the past, it gets to seem less appropriate to update a though-of-the-moment page, so I've since moved the discussion here, where I feel it's more appropriate to materially revise pages over time.
 This page deals with variation in the results; another explores more details of the first results I got.

 Variability